Jose Alvarez (Filipino politician): Business career

 After his graduation, Alvarez ventured into a small used-car trading business in Cagayan de Oro.
 In 1969, he was able to expand his business to Mandaue.
 In 1970, he was presented an opportunity to start a logging business in Indonesia and immediately grabbed the same.
 He stayed in the forests of Indonesia for seven years, before returning to the province of Palawan.
-He also own the Terrafirma Dyip that currently plays in the Philippine Basketball Association.
+He also owns the Terrafirma Dyip that currently plays in the Philippine Basketball Association.